uk-gov-mirror/ONSdigital.es-functions/README.md

 Data is returned as a json string.
 To use as dataframe you will need to json.loads and pd.dataframe() the response.

 ### Parameters:
-queue_url: The url of the queue to retrieve message from - Type: String
+queue_url: The url of the queue to retrieve message from - Type: String<br>
-bucket_name: The default bucket name to use if no message from previous module - Type: String
+bucket_name: The default bucket name to use if no message from previous module - Type: String<br>
-key: The default file name to use if no message from the previous module - Type: String
+key: The default file name to use if no message from the previous module - Type: String<br>
-incoming_message_group: The name of the message group from previous module - Type: String
+incoming_message_group: The name of the message group from previous module - Type: String (example: enrichmentOut)<br>

 ### Returns:
-data: The data from s3 - Type: Json
+data: The data from s3 - Type: Json<br>
 receipt_handle: The receipt_handle of the incoming message(used to delete old message) - Type: String

 ### Usage: